sgvlug/website/content/posts/2017-09-14-young-man-and-the-c.md

 **Dustin Laurence Bio**

 Intending to become a programmer ("developer" hadn't been invented by the marketing department yet), Dustin got sidetracked and spent more time than he cares to admit doing theoretical physics, a background filled with continuous mathematics almost entirely irrelevant to computer science.
-He eventually returned to his original love of, and though they probably won't admit it currently hacks code for Whitemoon Dreams, Inc.  He avoids social media for the same reason he doesn't do crack cocaine.
+He eventually returned to his original love of programming, and though they probably won't admit it currently hacks code for Whitemoon Dreams, Inc.  He avoids social media for the same reason he doesn't do crack cocaine.

 ---